calvinmetcalf/giza-lightning/README.md

 It's my version of [medium](https://github.com/calvinmetcalf/medium) for use in lightning talks.

-Color scheame stolen from lyzi diamond.
+Color schema stolen from lyzi diamond.

 To Use
 ===